Wild Asparagus Bliss, Then and Now

 (Hint: save water when draining pasta and add to sauce if a bit of liquid is needed)

-Click here to see a video on wild-asparagus hunting
+Click here to see a video of the asparagus hunt

-Click here to see a video on making a wild asparagus frittata
+Click here to see a video of frittata-making

-Read about a festival near Spoleto where asparagus stars
+Read about a wild asparagus festival near Spoleto